Eyam 350th Plague Commeration Year

 Eyam 1914-1918: A Second Sacrifice

-After a winter of hard work by a number of volunteers, the exhibition to commemorate the outbreak of World War one in 1914 was officially opened by His Grace the Duke of Devonshire on Monday 23rd June, and has received excellent reviews.
+The exhibition to commemorate the outbreak of World War one in 1914 was officially opened by His Grace the Duke of Devonshire on Monday 23rd June 2014, and has received excellent reviews.

 The display includes Frank Froggatt, whose mother received a letter from him on the same day that news arrived of his death on 3rd March 1917.
 Frank speaks of his situation in Mesopotamia, and of his fears.